OakCityLabs/RealmCoder/README.md

 # RealmCoder
 JSON Encoder / Decoder for Realm objects

-## Description
+## TL;DR

-A RealmCoder objects allows you to easily decode a Realm object from a give chunk of JSON data.
-It also does the reverse, given a Realm object, it can encode the corresponsing JSON representation.
+A RealmCoder object allows you to easily decode a Realm object from a chunk of JSON data.
+It also does the reverse, converting a Realm object to JSON data.
 A key feature of RealmCoder is that it allows for incremental updates to the Realm.
-Decoding a JSON block with partial data for an object only overwrites the fields in the JSON.
-Missing fields are not altered.
+Decoding a JSON block with partial data leaves the other attributes intact.

-RealmCoder works by inspected the schema for a Realm object type and using that metadata to map the attribute names and types to the JSON data.
+## Motivation

+Most iOS apps are clienst to some network server accessed via REST/JSON.
+At Oak City Labs, we use Realm as a local database to cache info from the server, so the app can respond more quickly and still be useful offline.
+(Sometimes we cache info for upload too.)
+That means every app needs to take JSON data from the server and write it to the Realm database.
+It is an excellent opportunity for a sharedy library.

+The tricky bit is that we need to update our Realm objects incrementally.
+Sometimes we don't get all the data about an object from the server.
+Imagine a master-detail view for restaurants.
+In the master view, you have a list of restaurants.
+Tap on a restaurant and you drill down into the restaurant's detail page.

+We want the master list to be fast, so the server response includes summary info shown in the list, like the restaurant's name, but not the phone number.
+When the info page loads, we request the detailed info include the phone number.
+When you go back to the master list, you don't want a refresh of the summary data to clear the detailed info.

+Realm makes it simple to do these incremental updates, if we're careful.
+Realm can do a partial update on any object that has a primary key as long as we have a dictionary that _only includes the updated values_.

+And that's what RealmCoder does.
+By using the Realm schema for an object, we can match the attributes to the JSON keys and parse the data in a type safe way.
+With the parsed data, we build an 'udpate' dictionary and apply it to the Realm database.
+Everything happens at runtime and works automatically with any Realm object.
+Using class variables on the model class, you can control things like name mapping, ignoring fields, etc.  If you have experience with Codable, RealmCoder should feel familar.

 ## Usage